 2 The Lord says,

-3 The Lord appeared of old to me, saying,
+3 From ancient times, the Lord appeared to Israel, saying,

 “Yes, I have loved you with an everlasting love.